 This webinar describes how water quality complaints from customers can be analyzed in real time to detect emerging water quality problems.
 It describes methods and tools that can be used to analyze historical data to set thresholds that minimize the frequency of invalid alerts without compromising detection capabilities.
 Additionally, a case study of the use of social media monitoring during an emergency is presented.Presented by Nelson Mix (U.S. EPA, Water Security Division) andFranchesca Thompson (District of Columbia Water and Sewer Authority)

-- Response Planning for Distribution System Contamination Incidents (November 6, 2018)
+- Preparing for Sampling and Analysis in Response to Distribution System Contamination Incidents (December 11, 2018)

 - SRS Webinar Schedule (PDF)(1 pg, 137 K)